pedrofanelli/pedrofanelli/README.md

 Some information about me...

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning:
   - TypeScript
   - AWS
 - 📫 How to reach me: